 Debbie credits Boston Children’s dance medicine team with helping her girls reach their goals.
 “Dr. Micheli and Dr. Stracciolini speak the language of dance, which is a tremendous benefit for dancers.
 They understand the time, commitment and physiology of dance.”
 And after seven years of working with the twins, Cassella has become so attached to the family that she threatened to follow the girls to Brigham Young University.

 Is your young dancer dealing with injury?
-If so, you may want to visit the website of our Dance Medicine Section to learn more or set up an appointment with one of our experts.
+If so, you may want to visit the website of our Performing Artist Athletes Program to learn more or set up an appointment with one of our experts.